Zardoz: Casting

 In April 1973, Boorman announced the film would star Burt Reynolds and Charlotte Rampling.
 Reynolds had previously starred in Boorman's film Deliverance (1972).
 However, Reynolds had to pull out due to illness and was replaced by Sean Connery.
-Boorman stated, "Connery had just stopped doing the Bond films and he wasn’t getting any jobs, so he came along and did it."
+Boorman stated, "Connery had just stopped doing the Bond films and he wasn't getting any jobs, so he came along and did it."
 Connery's casting was announced in May 1973 the week before filming was to begin.
 Rampling said she did the film because it is "poetry.
 It clearly states: love your body, love nature, and love what you come from".
 Boorman had a cameo, as did his three daughters, Daisy, Katrine, and Telsche.

-Mise-en-scène

-The film was shot in Ireland, based out of Ardmore Studios in Bray, County Wicklow.
-Several locals were hired to help with the production.
+Locals were hired to help with the production.
 A group of County Wicklow artisans were hired to create many of the film's futuristic costumes.
 The costumes were designed by Boorman's first wife, Christel Kruse (the credits say they were made by La Tabard Boutique in Dublin), and were creations based on "pure intuition".
 She decided that, because the Eternals' lives were purely metaphysical and colorless, this should be incorporated in their costumes too.
 As The Brutals were lower, more primitive beings, Christel decided that they would not care much about what they were wearing, only what was functional and comfortable.
 As stated in the magazine Dark Worlds Quarterly "functional" and "comfortable" costumes ended up meaning that the costumes were extremely revealing, "It is the costumes for the Brutal Exterminators, and Zed in particular, that raise the eyebrows.
-Thigh-high leather boots, crossed bandoliers and a pair of shorts that can be described as 'skimpy', the Brutals and Connery in particular exude raw masculinity, particularly as they ride their steeds and fire their guns."
+[In] thigh-high leather boots, crossed bandoliers and ... shorts that can be described as 'skimpy', the Brutals, and Connery in particular, exude raw masculinity, particularly as they ride their steeds and fire their guns."